 SPECIAL NOTE ON COVID-19 MAKERSPACE PROCEDURES

 During the COVID-19 pandemic, Makerspace resources will be available by reservation ONLY.
-Individuals without a reservation will not be permitted to inside Wond’ry Makerspaces.
+Individuals without a reservation will not be permitted inside Wond’ry Makerspaces.

 The Wond’ry’s 2nd Floor Lounge has been converted into a series of physically-distanced Maker Stations which are available to be reserved.
 Stations are supplied with basic tools and materials.
 Some resources, such as sewing and soldering, have specialty Maker Stations which can be reserved.